 Remy joined the Red Bull KTM squad for 2021 and the partnership brought instant success.
 Five race wins and twelve podiums were enough to clinch the World Title and with-it promotion to MotoGP with Tech 3 Racing KTM in 2022.

 Remy made his MotoGP in Qatar, racing to a world championship point on his race debut.
-Five further points finishes followed before it was announced that Remy would join the GYTR GRT Yamaha squad in World Superbike for the 2023 season.
+Five further points finishes followed before it was announced that Remy would join the GYTR GRT Yamaha squad in World Superbike for the 2023 season, where he continues in 2024.